C. Wright Mills and the Critique of Functionalism

 Modern Culture by Georg Simmel: A Sociological Exploration

-Race and Ethnicity in a Multicultural World: A Sociological Perspective
+Social Media and Identity Formation in America: A Sociological Perspective

 Introduction The emergence of modern culture has long been a subject of deep inquiry within sociology, and few thinkers have articulated its complexities as clearly as Georg Simmel.
 A founding figure in classical sociology, Simmel examined how modernity reshaped individual life, social interaction, and cultural expression.
 For Simmel, modern culture was not simply a collection … Read more